-We also need to be mindful of the different situations that we are all emerging from, and the different perspectives that this brings.
+We also need to be mindful of the different situations that we are coming from, and that we will be dealing with.

 Location, location, location

-We hope that you will not be sidelined by COVID-19 during this academic year.
+We hope that you will not be sidelined by COVID-19 during this semester.
 But it could happen.
-UMD has extensive guidelines on how that impacts your class participation.
+In many cases it has already happened.
+If you get infected, UMD has extensive guidelines on how that impacts your class participation.

 Remember that mental health is an important element of good health, especially for graduate students.
 Be aware, and seek help if needed.

 A research university thrives on connectivity.
 We have lost a great deal of that over the past year and a half.
 This is a time for rebuilding.
 We have learned a great deal over the course of the pandemic so far about this.